Is the Koala Sampler the ultimate pocket-sized sampler for smartphones? Let’s have a deep dive into the application and see how it performs!

 What is a Koala Sampler?

-First things first let us define what is Koala Sampler before we go further with this article.
+First things first, let us define what a Koala Sampler is before we go further with this article.
 In short, Koala Sampler is a smartphone application available for iOS and Android that lets you produce beats instantly.
-It is simple and perfect for starters and experienced users from my point of view.
+It is simple and perfect for starters and experienced users, from my point of view.
 In the end, you can easily produce songs like this:

 Read more about the Demon Festival EP here.